-- 1. Any intentional abuse to an animal first (1st) offence two hundred and fifty dollars (\$250), second (2nd) offence five hundred dollars (\$500), third (3rd) offence one thousand dollars (\$1,000), any further offence will be reviewed by the Board of Directors.
-Offences are cumulative over the course of a contestant's career. - 2.
+- 1. Any intentional abuse to an animal and the contestant will be fined at the judge's discretion and will range from two hundred and fifty (\$250) dollars to twenty five hundred (\$2,500) dollars. - 2.
 Animals for all events will be inspected before the draw and no sore, lame, sick or injured animal or animals with defective eyesight shall be permitted in the draw at any time.
 Should an animal become sick or be injured between the time it is drawn and the time it is scheduled to be used in competition, that animal shall not be used in competition and another animal shall be drawn for the contestant as provided in the Association rule book.
 If animal is taken out of the draw because of injury, it may not be bucked again for ten (10) clear days.
 An official veterinarian shall be available at all times. - 3.
 A conveyance must be available to remove animals from arena in case of injury. - 4.
-No stimulants or hypnotics to be used or given to any animal used for contest purposes. - 5.
-Chutes must be so constructed as to prevent injury to stock.
+No stimulants or hypnotics to be used or given to any animal used for contest purposes.

+- 5. Chutes must be so constructed as to prevent injury to stock.
 Maintenance people and equipment shall be stationed at chutes to assist in removal of any animal should it become caught.
 The arena must be free of rocks, holes, and obstacles. - 6.
 No small animals or pets allowed in arena where restraint is necessary or subject to injury or attack by another animal. - 7.
 Livestock to be removed from arena after completion of entry in contest. - 8.
 Experienced livestock handlers are to be used to untie calves after completion of contest.
 Field flagman will remove unacceptable personnel if necessary. - 9.
 Use of fireworks to frighten animals is prohibited. - 10.
 Rodeo clowns will not be allowed the use of shotgun or explosives in an indoor arena unless approved by the rodeo committee or an Association director. - 11.
 Clowns are not to abuse stock in any fashion. - 12.
 Association rule under Contestant Disqualification: "Contestant will be disqualified for any mistreatment of livestock." - 13.
 An Association representative may make a random check at any rodeo on any animal at any time. - 14.
-No locked rowels or rowels that will lock on spurs or sharpened spurs may be used on bareback horses or saddle broncs.

-- 15. Only sheepskin-lined or cotton rope flanking straps shall be used on bucking stock and shall be of the quick-release type. - 16.
+No locked rowels or rowels that will lock on spurs or sharpened spurs may be used on bareback horses or saddle broncs. - 15.
+Only sheepskin-lined or cotton rope flanking straps shall be used on bucking stock and shall be of the quick-release type. - 16.
 Unless specified, fines related to animal welfare rules will be set by the Association Board of Directors. - 17.
 All rodeo committees must provide suitable shelters complete with shavings (no straw) for the health, safety and protection of the tie-down roping calves.
 The judges and/or event representative present will ensure the suitability of the environment for the stock.